Galapagous/alx-system_engineering-devops/0x00-shell_basics/README.md

 15. mv [[:upper:]]* /tmp/u: move al l the files that begins with a capital letter to the /tmp/u.
 16. rm *~: remove all file that end with the symbol ~.
 17. mkdir -p welcome/to/school: create the directories welcome/, welcome/to/, welcome/to/school/ in the current directory.
+18. ls -pamv: list all the file and directories of the current working directory separated by commas.